mercyXp/Programming-Languages/Python/0.Elementary/week2_OOP/Day_1/02_benefits_of_oop.md

 1. Create a class `BankAccount` with attributes: `owner_name`, `__balance`.
 2. Add methods to `deposit`, `withdraw`, and `show_balance`.
 3. Make sure the balance is private and accessible only via methods.
+ - solution to the task above is <a href="https://github.com/mercyXp/Programming-Languages/tree/main/Python/0.Elementary/week2_OOP/Day_1/practice_tasks">here>/a>
 ---

 ## 📚 Further Reading